 Searching for a driver each time a smart card is connected

-This behavior occurs when Windows detect a smart card which has no driver.
-This could happened if your manufacturer didn’t package the CSP or the minidriver using an inf file.
+This behavior occurs when Windows detects a smart card with no driver — typically when the manufacturer did not package the CSP or minidriver using an .inf file.

-4. Right-click Turn on Smart Card Plug and Play service, and then click Edit.
+3. Double-click Turn on Smart Card Plug and Play service

-Create a reg file using the following text and apply it.
+Create a .reg file with the following content and apply it:

 Windows Registry Editor Version 5.00